-- UNCARING: Your teen openly displays rebellion or even hatred toward you, no longer veiling his/her feelings nor caring about the future or the consequences of his/her actions or behaviors.
+- UNCARING: Your teen openly displays rebellion or even hatred toward you, no longer veiling their feelings nor caring about the future or the consequences of their actions or behaviors.

-- SELF-DESTRUCTIVE: There are outright or veiled threats of suicide or running away, or the teen is self-mutilation/cutting, taking excessive risks, using dangerous drug or he or she is involved in blatant sexual promiscuity.
+- SELF-DESTRUCTIVE: There are outright or veiled threats of suicide or running away, or the teen is self-mutilation/cutting, taking excessive risks, using a dangerous drug, or they are involved in blatant sexual promiscuity.
 The teen has seemingly lost their conscience, care, or moral compass.

-- ENTITLED: Your teen thinks he or she should be served and given more and more things and your time.
-He/she demands all of the attention of you and other members of the family, showing blatant disregard for other’s feelings, their time, or their possessions.
+- ENTITLED: Your teen thinks they should be served and given more and more things and your time.
+They demand all of the attention of you and other members of the family, showing blatant disregard for other’s feelings, their time, or their possessions.

 - HATRED FOR FAMILY: Your teen refuses to do anything family-related and displays a growing hatred and disgust for the family and anything you do or say.
-He/she refuses to attend family outings or special events.
+They refuse to attend family outings or special events.

 Contrast the above list with what should be considered normal teenage behavior and attitudes: